Q: Where do the animals at Freedom Farm Animal Sanctuary come from?

 A: FFAS relies solely on the kindness and generosity of private donations from our supporters.
 Feed costs and veterinary care add up very quickly as well as operational expenses and general maintenance at the farm.
 We are very thankful to have received donations and in kind gifts from our many supporters that care about the animals and our mission.

-If you’d like to help FFAS please click HERE.
+If you’d like to help FFAS with their goal of helping abused animals, please click HERE.

 Q: Is my donation to Freedom Farm Animal Sanctuary deductible?